-Tonsillitis is inflammation of the tonsils, usually due to a viral infection or, less commonly, a bacterial infection.
-It is a common type of infection in children, although it can sometimes affect adults.
+Tonsillitis is inflammation of the tonsils.
+It's usually caused by a viral infection or, less commonly, a bacterial infection.
+Tonsilliis is a common condition in children, teenagers and young adults.

 Symptoms of tonsillitis include: